Aysgarth Falls & Castle Bolton.

 After visiting the falls the walk continues over moorland past Hollins House, on to High Thoresby before reaching Castle Bolton & tea room.
 The medieval castle was built in 1378-1395 by Sir Richard le Scrope who was Lord Chancellor in the reign of Richard II.
 Mary Queen of Scotts was imprisoned here in 1568.
 St Oswald's Church at Castle Bolton also dates back to the 14th Century and was restored in 1853.

-From the castle head west along the path which runs adjacent to the car park before heading across open moorland along a clearly defined path that tracks south down into Carperby.
+From the castle head west along the well defined path which runs adjacent to the car park before heading across open moorland with spectacular views across Carperby Moor.
+After crossing a ford, the path swings south down into Carperby.
 After stopping for a wee breather at the Wheatsheath for a pint or two, head across the fields back to Freeolder's Wood and back to the start.
 A very interesting and pleasant easy going walk.